University of Hull: Campuses

 The main campus is located in a residential district of North Hull on Cottingham Road.
 The university had a smaller campus in Scarborough on the North Yorkshire coast.

 Hull University is a campus university; though situated in a city, its main campus is in a suburban rather than urban district.
 The main campus occupies a single, clearly defined site and is self-contained in regard to catering and entertainment for students and staff.
 Most of the major features of the campus are described in the 'history' section above; in addition, the campus has a large Students' Union building, which is often described as one of the finest in the country, and extensive playing fields and other sports facilities.
 The large village of Cottingham on Hull's north-western outskirts housed for many years some of the university-owned student accommodation, although none are used for this purpose now.

+London Study Centre

+In May 2024, the University of Hull, in collaboration with the Cambridge Education Group, inaugurated the London Study Centre, offering students the opportunity to pursue University of Hull programmes in the capital.
+Located in Bloomsbury, central London, the Centre initially provides a selection of business-focused postgraduate programmes, including MSc Business Management MSc Logistics and Supply Chain Management MSc Digital Marketing and Advertising.

 University College Scarborough

 University of Hull: Scarborough Campus was a satellite campus of the university located in Scarborough, North Yorkshire, attended by approximately 2,000 students.
 Formerly a higher education institution offering BSc and BA degrees, the building was acquired by the University of Hull in 2000, offering Education courses, particularly at a primary level, as well as courses in Marine Biology, Digital Media, Music Technology Theatre Studies, Tourism Management, and a number of Business and English courses.

 Scarborough ran somewhat independently of the main campus in Hull, with its own branch of the Hull University Union.
 Graduation ceremonies took place within Scarborough's historic Spa Complex.
 The campus also contained basic amenities for study, such as computer labs, performance studios for students of Theatre and Dance related courses as well as dedicated music suites in the "Filey Road Studios" building opposite the campus.

 In April 2014, the university released a statement that Scarborough Campus was "not sustainable in the medium to long term", and in June held a public consultation outlining the future of the campus with a new academic model in mind.
 In March 2015, it was revealed that the Hull College Group were the university's "preferred partners for taking forward the Scarborough Campus".
 The college returned to its former name, "University College Scarborough" and became part of the Hull College group, but still hosts programmes from both Hull College and the University of Hull.